 Don’t fall into another scam.
 We’ll help you pick a legit consolidation company that best suits your needs.

-Are Payday Loan Consolidation Companies Real or a Rip Off?
+Are Payday Loan Consolidation Companies Real or a Rip-off?

-There are certainly a few legitimate payday loan consolidation companies out there that genuinely help their clients reduce their overall debt.
+There are certainly a few legitimate payday loan consolidation companies out there that genuinely help borrowers reduce their overall debt.
 On the other end of the spectrum, there are also payday relief companies that are scammers.
 And in the middle, you have debt consolidation companies that are legit, but don’t help as advertised for every situation.

 Picking a consolidation company isn’t easy, but that’s what we’re here for.
 We recommend DebtHammer, which works with debts of all sizes and only takes on clients they can help.

 If you’d like to talk to a human who can help you choose the best program for you, feel free to request a free consultation here and we’ll do our best to help.

 5 Ways to Recognize a Payday Loan Consolidation Scam

 The first place to go to see if a consolidation company is legit is the Better Business Bureau.